This post is also available in: हिन्दी (Hindi)

 • PSA density: generally, the PSA levels are higher in men with higher volume of prostate even in absence of cancer.
 PSA density calculates the volume adjusted levels of the PSA.
 This is done by measuring the volume of the prostate by trans-rectal ultrasound and dividing it with the PSA levels obtained.

 Once the treatment starts, then the level of PSA should start falling.
 When the treatment gets completed, then the level of PSA should be very low.
 If the level is not falling as expected, then it may suggest the treatment has not been very effective.
-In the follow up period after treatment, the PSA test is done in regular intervals to monitor the development of recurrence.
+In the follow up period after treatment, the Prostate Specific Antigen test is done in regular intervals to monitor the development of recurrence.
 Since minuscule increase can be significant, therefore PSA test should be done at the same laboratory so that there are no variations in the results.

 A single targeted dose of radiotherapy could be as effective at treating breast cancer as a full course, a long-term…